vinaygopinath/androidtutorial/app/views/concept_lessons/_android_listview.html.md

 Have a look at the screenshot of the twitter app described above.

 All the rows are similar, and the only thing which changes is the tweet content.
-Such situation drives us to use ListView.
+Such situation drives us to use Android ListView.

-##Using ListView In Android
+##Using Android ListView

 Android provides ListView or ExpandableListView.
 ExpandableListView contains list items which can be expanded.
 To use a listview in Android you can drag and drop the listview control from the palette to your UI.

-Here is how listview code looks:
+Here is how your Android listview code looks:

         <ListView
             android:id="@+id/listView1"